CapricanDRJ/HadesStarCommunityData/docs/corp/ef294c88bc4f619d194e6b676f35ad1bfb559c9059d0aa53d22e49235f9d43aa/index.md

 ```
 You are lucky to meet me in White Star!
-Congratulations!}
+Congratulations!
 ```
 ### Whitestar Bonus ❌